nickbalestra/nickbalestra.github.io/_posts/2015-06-13-javascript-functional-libraries.md

 ## Ramda

-> [Ramda](http://ramdajs.com/) is practical functional library for Javascript programmers.
+> [Ramda](http://ramdajs.com/) is a practical functional library for Javascript programmers.

 Ramda is not a drop-in replacement for underscore or lodash, as it has a more focused goal.
 It's a library designed specifically for a functional programming style, one that makes it easy to create functional pipelines, one that never mutates user data.